Pomax/mathparser/README.md

 a pull request.
 Oh my dog, we're going to make the web so much better)**

-With MathJax and Processing.js in hand, you can set up a basic page by just copy-pasting the following code:
+With MathJax and Processing.js in hand, you can set up a basic page by just copy-pasting the following code (No, I know this isn't clean boilerplate with Modernizr, etc. Do you think that's a quick and easy thing to do?
+Seriously, do a quick fork, fix it, do a pull request back and I will merge it in without question):

 ``` html
 <!doctype html>